Berk13/GCD-Peer-assignment/readme.md

 Then it uses dcast function to get the table with averages for all measured variables for each subject and activity.

+Then script change variable type to more appropriate factor for activity and subject.
+Also it adds "Average of " to all column names but activity and subject as they represent not measured values but their averages.

-Then script saves tidy data set as tdata.txt file in the working directory.
+Finally script saves tidy data set as tdata.txt file in the working directory.